-It's been over 50 years since we began celebrating Earth Day.
-Through the decades, filmmakers have created tributes to the wonders of our planet, warnings of what lies in store for humanity should we continue to destroy the only inhabitable planet in our solar system, and time capsules of the stories of our planet.
-From heartwarming explorations of animal families in March of the Penguins and The Elephant Queen to the calls to action from documentaries like Before The Flood and Virunga, documentaries have explored every corner of the world and the relationships that humans have with them.
+First held on April 22, 1970, Earth Day is a day to celebrate the remarkable planet we call home and consider the importance of environmental conservation and sustainability to our future here.
+Through the years, documentary filmmakers have offered up both awe-inspiring looks at the wonders of Earth, and grave warnings of what lies in store for humanity should we continue to destroy our one home.
+From heartwarming explorations of our animal compatriots in March of the Penguins and The Elephant Queen to the calls to action of documentaries like Before The Flood and Virunga, these films have explored every corner of the planet and the relationship that humankind has with it.

-This year, Earth Day is on April 22, 2023.
-Scroll down to see a list of films to watch for Earth Day to learn more about the challenges facing the Earth, and the beauty and wonder that can thankfully still be found on our home planet.
+This year, Earth Day is on Monday, April 22, 2024.
+Here, A.frame has compiled some of the most effective, entertaining and essential films to watch for Earth Day, to learn more about the challenges facing the Earth and the beauty and wonder that can thankfully still be found across our home planet.

 An Inconvenient Truth